-Tokens & Installation
+Tokens & installation

-The slackclient PyPI project is in maintenance mode now and slack-sdk project is the successor.
-The v3 SDK provides more functionalities such as Socket Mode, OAuth flow module, SCIM API, Audit Logs API, better asyncio support, retry handlers, and many more.
+PyPI project is in maintenance mode and the slack-sdk project is its successor.
+The v3 SDK provides additional features such as Socket Mode, OAuth flow, SCIM API, Audit Logs API, better asyncio support, retry handlers, and more.

-The OAuth token you use to call the Slack API has access to the data on the workspace where it is installed.
+The OAuth token you use to call the Slack Web API has access to the data on the workspace where it is installed.
 Depending on the scopes granted to the token, it potentially has the ability to read and write data.
-Treat these tokens just as you would a password — don't publish them, don't check them into source code, don't share them with others.
+Treat these tokens just as you would a password — don't publish them, don't check them into source code, and don't share them with others.

 token = 'xoxb-111-222-xxxxx'